Eu Country Commercial Guide

 • Directive 2014/25/EU coordinates the procurement procedures of entities operating in the water, energy, transport, and postal services sectors.

 • Directive 2014/23/EU on the award of concession contracts.
-A concession contract (either for the delivery of works or services) is conducted between a public authority and a private enterprise that gives the right to the company to build infrastructure and operate businesses that would normally fall within the jurisdiction of the public authority (e.g., highways).
+A concession contract (either for the delivery of works or services) is conducted between a public authority and a private enterprise to build infrastructure and operate businesses that would normally fall within the jurisdiction of the public authority (e.g., highways).

 In addition, the European Union has “remedies” directives imposing common standards for all Member States to abide by in case bidders identify discriminatory public procurement practices.

-Electronic invoicing (e-invoicing) was introduced in 2018, based on the requirement set forth in Directive 2014/55/EU.
+Electronic invoicing (i.e., e-invoicing) was introduced in 2018, based on the requirement set forth in Directive 2014/55/EU.
 The Directive makes the receipt and processing of electronic invoices in public procurement obligatory.
-Standards for e-invoicing are being developed by the European Committee for Standardization (CEN).
+The European Committee for Standardization developed standards for e-invoicing (EN 16931).

-The European Union has shifted the region’s economic policy vis-à-vis the People’s Republic of China to give the Commission greater authority to address negative impacts resulting from that government’s practice of subsidizing investments made by state-owned enterprises.
-The activity could take the form of an acquisition or other investment that displaces an established European business or industry.
-To ensure established enterprises and industries retain a fair opportunity to compete, the European Commission proposed that the European Parliament and the Council of the European Union to adopt a regulation on foreign subsidies that distort the internal market.
-This regulation, if adopted, will give the Commission the power to investigate investments and other activity when there is evidence that they have had a distortive effect on free-market competition in the region.
-Furthermore, the proposed legislation will empower the Commission to take remedial action against an offending entity.
+The European Union has shifted the region’s economic policy vis-à-vis China to give the Commission greater authority to address negative impacts resulting from that government’s practice of subsidizing investments made by state-owned enterprises.
+That activity could take the form of an acquisition or other investment that displaces an established European business or industry.
+To ensure established enterprises and industries retain a fair opportunity to compete, the European Union enacted the Foreign Subsidies Regulation in 2022, which gives the Commission the power to investigate investments and other activity when there is evidence that they have had a distortive effect on free-market competition.
+This regulation allows the Commission to take remedial action against an offending entity.
 These actions include prohibiting the entity from participating in tendering for public procurement contracts or blocking the investment.
-The U.S. Government is carefully monitoring these negotiations because the proposed legislation applies to all state-owned enterprises globally.
+So far, this regulation has only been used with respect to proceedings involving mergers and acquisitions, but the Commission could also investigate companies involved in public procurement proceedings with this regulation.

 EU Structural and Investment Funds

-For 2021 to 2027, five main policy objectives were identified under the auspices of the EU cohesion policy relating to these funds to create: a more competitive and smarter Europe; a greener, low carbon transitioning towards a net zero carbon economy; a more connected Europe by enhancing mobility; a more social and inclusive Europe; and fostering the sustainable and integrated development of all types of territories.
-Funding mechanisms for this policy are drawn from the European Regional Development Fund, the European Social Fund+, the Cohesion Fund, the Just Transition Fund and the Interreg programs.
+For 2021 to 2027, five main policy objectives were identified for funding: a more competitive and smarter Europe; a greener, low carbon transitioning towards a net zero carbon economy; a more connected Europe by enhancing mobility; a more social and inclusive Europe; and the fostering of the sustainable and integrated development of all types of territories.
+Funding mechanisms are drawn from the European Regional Development Fund, the European Social Fund+, the Cohesion Fund (see below), the Just Transition Fund, and the Interreg programs.

 For projects financed through ESIF, Member State regional managing authorities are the key decision-makers.
 They assess the needs of their country, investigate projects, evaluate bids, and award contracts.
 To become familiar with available financial support programs in the Member States, would-be contractors should develop a sound understanding of the country’s cohesion policy indicators.